4 Things to Consider When Buying an Older Home

 That Victorian mansion and old farmhouse seem so appealing from the street.
 Inside, everything could be quite a bit more complicated.
-Older homes may be a wonderful investment of your time and money, but you must be prepared to care for the home more than you would a newer home.
+Older homes may be a wonderful investment of your time and money, but to purchase an old house you must be prepared to care for the home more than you would a newer home.

-This checklist will help you determine what you need to know about any older home before you make an offer.
+This checklist will help you determine what you need to know about buying an older house before you make an offer.

 1. Structural Condition